dynamsoft-docs/document-normalizer-docs-mobile/programming/ios/user-guide.md

 #### Display the Normalized Image

-1. Create a new `UIViewController` class `ImageViewController`.
+1. Create a new `UIViewController` class, `ImageViewController`.
 To do that, please add a new Swift/Objective-C file and name it `ImageViewController`.

   > Note:  **Objective-C only** Add a property `normalizedImage` to the header file of `ImageViewController` (`ImageViewController.h`).